Pinterest Pixel

 13. Combo Chart

-Sometimes, I need to combine different chart types in one visualization.
-A combo chart allows me to display multiple data series using different chart styles, like combining a column and a line chart.
+A combo chart is used to display multiple data series using different chart styles, like combining a column and a line chart.

 Chart Types in Excel